 More Casserole Recipes

 I have a lot (really!) more casserole recipes if you like baking dinner in one dish.
+In fact one of the most popular casseroles on this blog is this John Wayne Casserole, everyone seems to love it!
 If pasta is your fancy, I have lots of those too!
 As far as lasagna goes, you might like these lasagna roll ups and this pizza lasagna.
 And for dessert?
 Well, chocolate lasagna of course!

 This recipe was originally published on September 28, 2008